kraig-hebert/chess-position-tool/roadmap.md

 \*REFRACTOR

-- move king check and checkmate checks to chessUtils and other functions of the kind
 - swap context for redux....if constant rendering on context change becomes an issue

 \*BOARD

-- ADD LEGAL MOVE CHECK FOR CASTLING
 - show controlled squares using color filters of different gradients for amount of control on square
 - add replay button to walk step by step through the position.
   - for memorization.